NavigoLearn/RoadmapsMarkdown/backend/Backend Developement.md

           - [Backend Development explained in 2 minutes - Video](https://www.youtube.com/watch?v=cbSrsYiRamo) - mayuko
           - [What does a back-end developer do? - Article](https://business.linkedin.com/talent-solutions/resources/how-to-hire-guides/back-end-developer/job-description#:~:text=Backend%20developer%20responsibilities%20include%20creating,taking%20place%20behind%20the%20scenes.) - LinkedIn
         - 1.DB Common Backend Technologies
-          - A list of things that're commonly used in backend development.
+          - A list of things that are commonly used in backend development.
 And most of what you'll be learning in this roadmap.
           - Languages & Frameworks
             - Be it Express, Django or any other framework the easiest way to get started with backend development is to use a framework.
 Frameworks are a collection of libraries and tools that make it easier to build applications by abstracting away the complexity of the underlying technologies.
           - Databases & ORMs